colemanimhoff/fundamentals/react-redux/testing/README.md

 `(args2)` - function that has the test logic

 Jest is ran from the command line environment
-React code is ran from the browswer
+React code is ran from the browser

 Jest installs `JSDOM`, which is a JavaScript implementation of the DOM and imitates the browser when we run test

-`const div = document.createElement('div')` (creates a div, not a real div, exists in memory) `ReactDOM.render(<App />, div)` (renders div) `ReactDOM.unmountComponentAtNode(div)` (cleanup - looks at the div, finds the app component, and destorys that app component)
+`const div = document.createElement('div')` (creates a div, not a real div, exists in memory) `ReactDOM.render(<App />, div)` (renders div) `ReactDOM.unmountComponentAtNode(div)` (cleanup - looks at the div, finds the app component, and destroys that app component)

 ### Test Expectations

 `expect` - global function
 `(value)` - the value we want to verify
-`mather statement` - designates how we want to inspect the 'subject' `expected value` - expected value, its what we want our 'subjeect' to be
+`mather statement` - designates how we want to inspect the 'subject' `expected value` - expected value, its what we want our 'subject' to be

 ### Limiting Test Knowledge